About the GNRHS

 The Society offers, through its Company Store, many Great Northern related products.
 Apparel, books, CD/DVDs, 'Goat' back issues, model kits and more are all available at discounted prices for members.

-We invite you to join us by completing the GNRHS Membership Application.
+We invite you to join us by completing a GNRHS Membership Application online or by completing this form and mailing it in.
 We have about 2400 members who hope you will join our ranks of Great Northern enthusiasts.
 Current dues rates are shown.
 Sustaining dues, at $20 per year, are purely an extra contribution you may wish to give to GNRHS, and nothing extra is received in return for this except the satisfaction of additional financial help to the GNRHS.
 You may pay dues and sustaining payments for any number of years into the future.

 A membership year covers the months January to December, and includes all issues of the 'Goat', and any extra items published during that year.